cmason3/jinjafx_server/README.md

 set snmp v3 usm local-engine user {{ snmpUser }} authentication-sha authentication-key {{ authPassword|junos_snmpv3_key(engineID) }}
 set snmp v3 usm local-engine user {{ snmpUser }} privacy-aes128 privacy-key {{ privPassword|junos_snmpv3_key(engineID) }}
 ```

+- <b><code>cisco7encode("string", ["seed"])</code></b>

+This filter will encode a string using Cisco's Type 7 encoding scheme.
+An optional "seed" can be provided which makes the encoded string deterministic for idempotent operations.

+- <b><code>junos9encode("string", ["seed"])</code></b>

+This filter will encode a string using Juniper's Type 9 encoding scheme.
+An optional "seed" can be provided which makes the encoded string deterministic for idempotent operations.